hyosunglee/Project/replit.md

 - `POST /check_duplicates` - Check for duplicate paper titles

 ## Running the Project
-The server runs automatically on port 3000 via the configured workflow.
+The server runs automatically on port 5000 via the configured workflow with webview enabled.

+### Web UI
+Open the webview pane to access the interactive web interface where you can:
+- Check server status
+- Generate test data
+- Train models
+- Make predictions
+- Add new data
+- Check for duplicates

+All features are accessible through an easy-to-use web interface with buttons and forms.

 ### Manual Commands
 ```bash